Heart-Centered Humans for Animals' Rights and Protection

 SECTION HEADS ARE ALSO LINKS TO PAGES

-PHYTOCHEMICALS, only in plant foods, are substances which “prevent and treat many health conditions, including cancer, heart disease, diabetes, and high
+only found in plant foods, are substances which “prevent and treat many health conditions, including cancer, heart disease, diabetes, and high blood pressure.”

 VITAMIN B-12, the only nutrient not known to be in most plant foods, is made by bacteria found naturally